MuhammadShamoon/AB_Testing/README.md

 ### Tools
 -
-- [ABBA](https://thumbtack.github.io/abba/demo/abba.html) is used to compute the lifts in metrics and the p-values for the binary metrics ( 30 day order binary and 30 day view binary) using a interval 95% confidence.
+- [ABBA](https://thumbtack.github.io/abba/demo/abba.html) is a statistical tool, which is used to compute the lifts in metrics and the p-values for the binary metrics (30-day order binary and 30-day view binary) using an interval 95% confidence.

 ### Data Analysis